christianisaac746-ops/mcloud-public-schools-siem/README.md

 ## 📝 Write-Up Series

-This project is documented in a Substack series: *[Link to your Substack]*
+This project is documented in a Substack series: *https://open.substack.com/pub/rooksanalyst/p/i-built-a-siem-for-my-school-district?r=5lf6xn&utm_campaign=post-expanded-share&utm_medium=web*

 Post 1: *I Built a SIEM for My School District on a Spare PC.
 Here's What Happened on Day One.*